awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 + Creates a virtual private cloud \(VPC\)\.
 + Sets up a Simple AD directory in the VPC that is used to store user and WorkSpace information\.
 The directory has an administrator account and it is enabled for Amazon WorkDocs\.
 + Creates the specified user accounts and adds them to the directory\.
 + Creates WorkSpace instances\.
-Each WorkSpace receives a public IP address to provide Internet access\.
+Each WorkSpace receives a public IP address to provide internet access\.
 The running mode is AlwaysOn\.
 For more information, see [Manage the WorkSpace Running Mode](running-mode.md)\.
 + Sends invitation emails to the specified users\.

+**Note**
+The first user account created by Quick Setup is your Admin user account\.
+You can't update this user account from the Amazon WorkSpaces Console\.
+Don't share the information for this Admin account with anyone else\.
+If you want to invite other users to use this WorkSpace, create new user accounts for them\.

 ## Step 2: Connect to the WorkSpace<a name="quick-setup-connect-workspace"></a>

 After you receive the invitation email, you can connect to the WorkSpace using the client of your choice\.
 After you sign in, the client displays the WorkSpace desktop\.

 **Note**
-When you are connected to your WorkSpace from a Windows or MacOS client, you can toggle the fullscreen display by using following command shortcuts:
+When you are connected to your WorkSpace from a Windows or MacOS client, you can toggle the full screen display by using following command shortcuts:
 Windows client: Ctrl\+Alt\+Enter
 MacOS client: Control\+Option\+Return